 If your house is like mine, wine corks are abundant.
 Many wine-drinking cat moms reported that their cats love batting around those aromatic little corks of happiness.

-Other toys that received numerous mentions include Q-Tips, tinfoil balls, rolls of toilet paper, twist ties, and the ring from the gallon of milk.
+Other toys that received numerous mentions include Q-Tips, tinfoil balls, rolls of toilet paper, and the ring from the gallon of milk.
 “Midnight used to play fetch with the bottle caps -- it was so cute!” recalled one wistful cat mom.
 Beware of smaller items that cats can choke on.
 Supervise play time!

 6. Dangly stuff